mindedsecurity/semgrep-rules-android-security/README.md

 target.apk semgrep_for_android/
 # Retrieve the source code from the APK file
 $ jadx -d target_src target.apk
+# To use the .semgrepignore file launch the scan from the project folder
+$ cd semgrep_for_android/
 # Run Semgrep with the new security rules
-$ semgrep -c semgrep_for_android/rules/ target_src/
+$ semgrep -c ./rules/ target_src/
 ```

+Performance tips:
-_Performance tip: Using the entire set of rules on your target code can be computationally expensive.
+> _1. Using the entire set of rules on your target code can be computationally expensive.
 Therefore, it is suggested to scan only the relevant code, e.g. by excluding the code belonging to well-known libraries._

+>_2.
+Make sure to launch the scan from the project folder in order to use the provided ".semgrepignore" file.
+This prevents scanning well-known libraries that could generate a high number of false positives._

 ### Project Status
 The rules are aligned with the version [1.5.0](https://github.com/OWASP/owasp-mastg/tree/v1.5.0) of the OWASP MASTG.
 While complete coverage of all tests cannot be guaranteed, the authors have made significant efforts to provide a comprehensive overview of the status of each implemented rule.